 And although you may think of clowns, acrobats, and elephant parades when you see the word “circus”, as used here, it simply refers to a round, open space where you’ll find a street junction.

 However, one mildly interesting aspect of this famous London landmark is the aluminum statue that stands at its center.

 A structure that is often mistakenly referred to as Eros when it actually depicts his twin brother, Anteros.

-Visit if you must but don’t get your hopes up because it really is just one, giant, noisy, over-crowded intersection.
+Therefore, if you must but don’t get your hopes up because it really is just one, giant, noisy, overcrowded intersection.